ayushdeolasee/ayushdeolasee/README.md

 ## Hi there I am Pypdeveloper 👋🏼
-Hi, I am 14 years old.
+Hi, I am 15 years old.

 ### Take a look at my [blog]
 My blog is about all kinds of things in coding and many more things.

 ## What I am learning right now
-- Kubernetes and Docker
-- Ansible
-- Jenkins
-- Terraform
+- Pytorch
-- Learning more about Rust
+- Machine Learning
+- CNN
-- Networking
+- Transformer Models
-- Proxmox
+- Opensource